Turner’s scores help Virginia Tech pull past Furman

 BLACKSBURG, Va.
+(AP) — Virginia Tech head coach Justin Fuente always has been able to multi-task, and that trait certainly came in handy Saturday.

+With his team trailing by double digits at halftime, Fuente morphed from coach into counselor, and certainly in his eyes and those of the Hokies’ fan base, sanity prevailed in the end.

-(AP) — Tré Turner scored second half touchdowns rushing and receiving, helping Virginia Tech rally to a 24-17 victory over Furman on Saturday.
+Tré Turner scored second half touchdowns rushing and receiving, pushing Virginia Tech past upset-minded Furman and propelling the Hokies to a 24-17 victory on Saturday.

 The Hokies (2-1) trailed 14-3 at halftime, but scored on their first two possessions of the second half to grab the lead.
 Turner’s 29-yard touchdown run with 5:04 remaining sealed the win.